Bag Security: Theft Prevention w/ a Lock + Cable

 Type

 Locks come with combination pins or keys.
-We argues that combination pins are better than ones with keys.
+We argue that combination pins are better than ones with keys, which can (and do!) get lost.

 Number Of Pins : 4 pin is better than 3 pin locks.
-GET A 4 PIN COMBINATION LOCK.
+GET A 4 PIN COMBINATION LOCK, NOT 3 PIN.
 The 3 pin is less secure, having less number of combinations.
 It seems that the cheaper and lower quality locks will always be 3 pin (never 4 pin), but not all 3 pin locks are low quality.
 High-quality manufacturers also make 3 pin combination locks.
 Anyway, just get a 4 pin and move-on with that decision.

 Key : Keys are easy to loose.
 This makes it impossible to get inside + you will have a hard time finding someone who can cut the lock open for you.
 “But, I won’t loose it.
 I’ve never lost a key before”, you say?
 Up to you.
 It’s a risk we are not willing to take, being locked out of our valuables.